robmcdonald5/claudefig/CONTRIBUTING.md

 We welcome many types of contributions:

 - **Bug Reports**: Found a bug?
 Let us know!
-- **Platform Parity**: claudefig not working within your terminal or OS environement?
-Open an issue or a PR if you have the fix.
+- **Platform Parity**: claudefig not working within your terminal or OS environment?
+Open an issue describing the incompatability or a PR if you have the fix.

 ## Getting Started